datacamp-content/courses-introduction-to-shell/chapter2.md

 ask a question on DataCamp's Slack channels, or look at the `SEE ALSO` sections of the commands you already know.

-FIXME: is there a way to introduce the `less` pager here?
-If not, introduce another exercise to teach it explicitly.

 *** =instructions

 Look at the manual page for `tail`,